Social history - Victorian Art and Artists (1)

 During the whole of his life in London, David Murray, who was born in Glasgow, occupied the same bachelor's quarters - the studio of Millais in Langham Chambers, Portland Place.
 McCulloch bought several of his paintings (ref 1).

 Edward Onslow Ford was well known for his nude bronzes.
 In the photo below he is pictured with his sculpture named Echo which we believe is now in the Lady Lever art gallery.
-The young man on the left of the photograph, could be his son Wolfram Onslow Ford.
+The young man on the left of the photograph, is his son Wolfram Onslow Ford who became a painter.

 The listing in the Winter Exhibition catalogue (number 355) simply reads:-